 All persons keeping non-aggressive honeybees (Apis mellifera) in New York City for recreational or commercial purposes must register with the Health Department's Office of Vector Surveillance and Control.
 This registration informs us of the location of the hive(s) and the quantity of bees maintained at a specific location.
 Maintaining unregistered bee hives in New York City is illegal and may lead to fines.

-Medical facilities and funeral directors pre-authorized by the Health Department can report births, deaths, and terminations of pregnancy with the agency using the Electronic Vital Events Registration System (EVERS).
+Medical facilities and funeral directors pre-authorized by the Health Department can report births, deaths, and terminations of pregnancy with the agency using eVital, the electronic system to register vital events.

-Only authorized users can enter data and/or report vital events in New York City using EVERS.
+Only authorized users can enter data and/or report vital events in New York City using eVital.
 Individuals who work in a hospital and are authorized to use this system should contact their administrator for access to the system.
-Those who are authorized users but are not affiliated with a hospital should email to email@example.com NYC Bureau of Vital Statistics to be able to report vital events.
+Those who are authorized users but are not affiliated with a hospital should email eVital@health.nyc.gov to report vital events.
 Once your account has been created, you will be sent instructions on how to proceed.

 Funeral directors must be licensed by the New York State Bureau of Funeral Directing and registered with the Health Department's Office of Vital Records, Burial Desk.
-Funeral directors, undertakers, hospitals or their representatives file death certificates at either of two registration sites (Burial Desks) located in Manhattan and Brooklyn or through the Electronic Death Registration System.
+Funeral directors, undertakers, hospitals or their representatives file death certificates at either of two registration sites (Burial Desks) located in Manhattan and Brooklyn or through eVital.

 Permits to dispose of human remains by burial, cremation or transport out of the city or its contiguous counties are issued for all deaths that are registered with the Office of Vital Records, and are exclusively given to Funeral directors, undertakers, hospitals or their representatives who are registered with the Health Department's Office of Vital Statistics.